iceteagroup/wisej-extensions/README.md

 This short document outlines the different extension types, how to use the published projects, and how to build new extensions.

-Note that all the extensions that are currently published are also already precompiled and included in the installer and are automatically added to Visual Studio’s toolbox.
+Note that most published extensions are also already precompiled and included in the installer and are automatically added to Visual Studio’s toolbox.

 ## News